View Document Text

 Employees may, under certain circumstances, be granted permission to serve as directors,

 trustees or officers of outside organizations.
-These organizations can include public or private
+Such organizations may include public or private

-Employees may also receive compensation for such activities.
+Employees may also receive compensation for these activities.

 As an outside board member or officer, an employee may come into possession of material